 Common Types of Ginseng

-American ginseng is commonly used in traditional Chinese medicine and is used to calm and to combat fatigue.
-It is also thought to regulate hormones, relieve stress, and stimulate the immune system.
-American ginseng must be aged for six years until it is considered acceptable for medicinal use.
+American ginseng (Panax quinquefolius) is commonly used in traditional Chinese medicine and is used for relaxation and to combat fatigue.
+It is also thought to regulate hormones, relieve stress, and stimulate the immune system [R].

-Asian ginseng, also called red or Korean ginseng, is considered the opposite of American ginseng, where Asian ginseng is thought to stimulate the nervous system and enhance cognitive performance.
-It shows promise in helping with neurodegenerative diseases, cancer, and stroke.
+Asian ginseng, also called red or Korean ginseng (Panax ginseng), is sometimes considered the opposite of American ginseng.
+It is thought to stimulate the nervous system and enhance cognitive performance and shows promise in treating neurodegenerative diseases, cancer, and stroke [R].

-While not considered a true ginseng, Siberian ginseng has anti-fatigue properties and helps with the immune system, much like Asian ginseng.
-Siberian ginseng is not a true ginseng but has many similar properties, leading to its common name.
+Siberian ginseng (Eleutherococcus senticosus) can help with fatigue and boost the immune system, much like Asian ginseng.
+However, Siberian ginseng is not a true ginseng [R].

 Active Constituents of Ginseng